transloadit/uppy/website/src/docs/how-to-plugin.md

 > UI plugins only.

+Render this plugin's UI.
+Uppy uses [preact](https://preactjs.com) as its view engine, so `render()` should return a preact element.
+`render` is automatically called by Uppy on each state change.

+Note that we are looking into ways to make Uppy render engine agnostic, so that plugins can choose their own favourite library—whether it's preact, choo, jQuery, or anything else.
+This means that the `render()` API may change in the future, but we'll detail exactly what you need to do on the [blog](https://uppy.io/blog) if and when that happens.

 ## Upload Hooks

 When creating an upload, Uppy runs files through an upload pipeline.
 The pipeline consists of three parts, each of which can be hooked into: Preprocessing, Uploading, and Postprocessing.
 Preprocessors can be used to configure uploader plugins, encrypt files, resize images, etc., before uploading them.
 Uploaders do the actual uploading work, such as creating an XMLHttpRequest object and sending the file.
 Postprocessors do work after files have been uploaded completely.
 This could be anything from waiting for a file to propagate across a CDN, to sending another request to relate some metadata to the file.